jsndyks/web/mov/logoGrid.md

  #### LENGTH

- We can make bars of different length if we want to - through presence or absence of a symbol.
+ We can make bars of different length if we want to - through data driven presence or absence of a symbol in each cell.

 <img src="./img/diverseCDT.logo.BARS.png" width="300"/>